armadaproject/.github/profile/README.md

 <img src="./profile/logo.svg" width="200"/>

 Armada is a [CNCF](https://www.cncf.io/) Sandbox project used in production at [G-Research](https://www.gresearch.co.uk/).
-It was written by G-Research, with contributions from G-Research Open Source (https://opensource.gresearch.co.uk/) members, and others.
+It was written by G-Research, with contributions from [G-Research Open Source](https://opensource.gresearch.co.uk/) members and others.

 For an overview of Armada, see these videos: